 A commercial roaster oven is generally used for slow-cooking meat, especially turkey or chicken.
 They can do more than just roasting, such as baking or warming.
 They have a lid to keep the food moist while cooking.
 They usually have removable pans and racks, which make them easy to clean.

-You can give the food a barbecue flavor with a commercial smoker without a need for an outside grill.
+You can give the food a barbecue flavor with a commercial smoker oven without a need for an outside grill.
 To create that delicious smokey flavor, adding wood chips to the oven will do the job.
-A smoker oven reduces shrinkage by working at a lower temperature.
+They reduce shrinkage by working at a lower temperature.
 Most of them have a holding feature that will keep the food warm after cooking.
-A smoker oven can use different fuel types such as wood, gas, charcoal, or electricity.
+Commercial smoker ovens can use different fuel types such as wood, gas, charcoal, or electricity.
 Charcoal or wood smokers provide more smokey flavor than gas or electricity ones.
 If you have smoked dishes on your menu, you can use a smoker with peace of mind as there will be no mist.

 - Commercial Cook and Hold Ovens